arjityadav/arjityadav.github.io/_posts/2025-07-31-Equivariant Diffusion for Molecule Generation in 3D.md

 representation is given by:

 $$z_t = \alpha_t [x, h] + \sigma_t \, \epsilon$$

+where alpha_t and sigma_t are scheduling parameters controlling the signal and noise levels, and epsilon ~ N(0, I) is standard Gaussian noise.

 where $\alpha_t$ and $\sigma_t$ are scheduling parameters controlling the signal and noise levels, and $\epsilon \sim \mathcal{N}(0, I)$ is standard Gaussian noise.